jupyterlab/jupyter-ai/docs/source/users/index.md

 during usage.
 Our team is still actively improving support for locally-hosted models.

+### Ollama usage

+To get started, follow the instructions on the [Ollama website](https://ollama.com/) to set up `ollama` and download the models locally.
+To select a model, enter the model name in the settings panel, for example `deepseek-coder-v2`.

 ### Asking about something in your notebook

 Jupyter AI's chat interface can include a portion of your notebook in your prompt.